zhangxhbeta/gentelella/README.md

 ## How to develop

-1. Install all the dependencies `npm install`
+1. Install all the dependencies `npm install && bower install`
 2. Install **gulp globally** `npm install -g gulp`
 3. Run the dev server simply calling `gulp`
 4. Change the files!